MoMI-G/MoMI-G/docs/source/quick_start.rst

 Frontend
 --------

-First, you have to install git, node, and npm or yarn.
+First, you need to install git, node, and npm or yarn.
 See `here <https://yarnpkg.com/lang/en/docs/install/>`_ for installation instructions.

 Then, you can build MoMI-G with